Lee Miller: Legacy

 A blue plaque was attached to Miller's and Penrose's residence at 21 Downshire Hill, Hampstead, London.

 In 2005, Miller's life story was turned into a musical, Six Pictures of Lee Miller, with music and lyrics by British composer Jason Carr.
 It premiered at the Chichester Festival Theatre, West Sussex.
 Also in 2005, Carolyn Burke's substantial biography, Lee Miller, A Life, was published.

 In 2007, Traces of Lee Miller: Echoes from St. Malo, an interactive CD and DVD about Miller's war photography in St. Malo, was released with the support of Hand Productions and Sussex University.

+In 2012, dream pop band Cigarettes After Sex released their EP 'I.' which featured a picture of Miller on the cover.
+The original work was titled "Anatomies" by Man Ray was taken in 1930 during Miller and Ray's time in Paris together.
+The photo prominently features Miller's neck with her head thrown backwards.

 In 2015, an exhibition of Miller's photographs at the Scottish National Portrait Gallery, Lee Miller and Picasso, focused "on the relationship between Lee Miller, Roland Penrose and Pablo Picasso".

 Two works of historical fiction, that build their stories around Miller's life, work, and relationship with Man Ray in Paris circa 1930, were a book written by Dana Gynther titled The Woman in the Photograph, published in 2015, and The Age of Light, by Whitney Scharer, released in 2019.

 Penrose's 1985 biography of Miller was the basis for the 2023 film by Ellen Kuras, Lee, with Kate Winslet starring as Miller.
 Most of the film shows Miller during World War II, depicting the occasions for some of her most well known pictures from the Blitz, the liberation of Paris, and the Dachau and Buchenwald concentration camps, and including a glimpse into the relationships with main characters in her life, such as her colleague photojournalist David Scherman, British Vogue editor Audrey Withers, and her husband Roland Penrose.

 The 2024 film Civil War refers to Miller through the character of Lee Smith; Smith is presented by the film's fiction as being a famed war photographer in much the same way as Miller and has the same first name as her.

+In Fall 2025, a scrapbook assembled by darkroom assistant Roland Haupt of unpublished photographs by Miller and Cecil Beaton surfaced from a private collection; photography dealer Michael Hoppen arranged the sale of the scrapbook to the University of Oxford's Bodleian Libraries in April 2026.
+The scrapbook includes Miller's World War II photographs, as well as portraits of celebrities.